Paul Danan

-Paul Louis Danan (2 July 1978 – 15 January 2025) was an English actor and television personality, known for portraying the role of Sol Patrick in the Channel 4 soap opera Hollyoaks, between 1997 and 2001.
+Paul Louis Danan (2 July 1978 – 15 January 2025) was an English actor and television personality, known for playing the role of Sol Patrick in the Channel 4 soap opera Hollyoaks, between 1997 and 2001.
 In 2005, he appeared as a contestant on the first series of ITV's Celebrity Love Island and returned for the second series in 2006.
 He was also a housemate on the twentieth series of Celebrity Big Brother in 2017.

 Early life

 Danan was born in Chigwell, Essex, to a Moroccan Jewish family, on 2 July 1978.
 His father was from Fez, Morocco.
 Danan attended the Italia Conti Academy of Theatre Arts.

 Career

 Between 1997 and 2001, Danan played Sol Patrick in the Channel 4 soap opera, Hollyoaks.
 Following his departure from the soap, he played "the Monster" in Desires of Frankenstein by James Martin Charlton at the 2002 Edinburgh Festival Fringe.
 In 2002, Danan played Melody's Agent Max Mitford in the CBBC series The Queen's Nose.
 In 2005, he appeared as a contestant on the first series of ITV's Celebrity Love Island.
 He returned for the second series in 2006.
 Following his appearance on the show, Danan won funniest reality TV personality at the 2007 Loaded Lafta Awards.
 The same year, he appeared in an episode of Dick & Dom in da Bungalow and presented a television series entitled Test Drive My Girlfriend on ITV2.
 In September 2006, Danan appeared in the ITV2 series Calum, Fran and Dangerous Danan, in which he traveled from Texas to Los Angeles on America's U.S. Route 66 with Calum Best and Fran Cosgrave.
 In 2007, Danan was due to play Jack in Jack & the Beanstalk at the Preston Guild Hall, but he was sacked after swearing during the Christmas Lights switch on.

 In 2009, Danan was a guest on the first and second series of the Channel 4 sketch show The Kevin Bishop Show.
 From 2010 to 2011, he co-hosted Stars and Strikes for 4Music with presenter Rick Edwards playing a ten-frame ten-pin bowling match against a popstar or group.
 In November 2012, Danan appeared in an episode of ITV drama Crime Stories.
 In 2015, he played the character Steve in the TV series Good Girls Club for Sky TV.
 In August 2017, Danan competed in the twentieth series of Celebrity Big Brother.
 On Day 18, he became the fifth evictee.
 On an episode of The Jeremy Kyle Show broadcast on ITV on 9 February 2019, Danan discussed his substance addiction.
 He admitted to being a recovering addict.
 In January 2022, Danan appeared on the seventh series of E4's Celebrity Coach Trip in Northern Portugal, where he was put with Team GB athlete Ashley McKenzie.
 Danan and McKenzie joined a line-up which featured fellow celebrity travellers like Matt Richardson, Honey G, Ginny Lemon, pop duo Honeyz, and Birds of a Feather stars Linda Robson and Lesley Joseph.